scala/docs.scala-lang/overviews/parallel-collections/conversions.md

 Every parallel collection can be converted to its sequential variant using the `seq` method.
-Converting a parallel collection to a sequential collection is always efficient - it takes constant time.
-Calling `seq` on a mutable parallel collection yields a sequential collection which is backed by the same store - updates to one collection will be visible in the other one.
+Converting a parallel collection to a sequential collection is always efficient-- it takes constant time.
+Calling `seq` on a mutable parallel collection yields a sequential collection which is backed by the same store-- updates to one collection will be visible in the other one.